lizardfs/documentation/source/cookbook/linux.rst

 In some cases we have experienced that the caching mechanism in some systems may slow down performance significantly.
-What has helped is switching the caching off and moving to Direct IO which ommits the OS cache and writes directly to the block device underneath.
+What has helped is switching the caching off and moving to Direct IO which omits the OS cache and writes directly to the block device underneath.

 To enable DirectIO on your installation, you need to update the